Jackniband: Pollution

 In February 2014, the Sirlim-Dramapur panchayat expressed their apprehension to the deputy collector regarding the contamination of the Sal River caused by metal waste from scrapyards located at Jackniband.
 They requested appropriate measures to address the issue.
 A member of the panchayat, Dominic Noronha, later revealed that the deputy collector had acknowledged the concern and instructed the Salcete mamlatdar to take necessary action.
 However, no action had been taken to resolve the matter.

 In April 2015, an investigation was carried out on water samples obtained from Jackniband.
 The analysis revealed elevated concentrations of fecal coliform, with readings reaching as high as 13,000 MPN (most probable number) per 100 ml, and a total coliform count of 54,000 MPN per 100 ml.
 Additionally, traces of oil, grease, and suspended solids were detected in the water samples.

 The river-dependent local population had reported instances of skin rashes upon contact with the river water, unaware of its polluted state.
 Subsequent investigations later revealed a situation whereby numerous households situated along the riverbanks had been discharging untreated sewage directly into the river.
 Furthermore, the practice of open defecation by migrants along the riverbanks had compounded the pollution issue.

-The Goa State Pollution Control Board (GSPCB) conducted an investigation prompted by complaints from the Dramapur-Sirlim village panchayat regarding potential water pollution originating from two scrapyards operating in close proximity to the river.
+The Goa State Pollution Control Board (GSPCB) conducted an investigation prompted by complaints from the Dramapur-Sirlim village panchayat regarding potential water pollution originating from two scrapyards operating near the river.
 As part of their inquiry, the GSPCB collected water samples in order to assess the situation and gather objective evidence.